jaratec/scalacheck-example/README.md

 The program is fed an input file.
 The input file starts with a line, giving the dimensions of the surface.
 Then, for each mower there are two lines, one giving the initial position and orientation of the mower, and the second giving a series of actions.
 The codes for actions are G (gauche - left in french) for rotating left, D (droit - right in french) for rotating right, A for advancing one square.
 A sample input file is given in the project folder.

-Executing the program, runs the simulation and it prints (on a separate line) the position of each mower.
+Executing the program, runs the simulation and it prints (on a separate line) the final position of each mower.

 This somewhat artificial and contrived problem, has just enough rules to showcase how can they be tested with ScalaCheck.